Cross-cultural differences in decision-making: Priming

 The literature on automatic cognition suggests that behavior is shaped by exposure to elements of the social world in a way that occurs below awareness or intention.
 We learn the stereotyped attitudes which later influence our decisions from the shared schematic representations in a certain culture.
 When an individual is primed with a concept, often by an implicit instruction to think about it, all the aspects of relevant information become activated and influence decision-making.
-Generally speaking, there are two distinct ways to insert cultural prime that influence cultural tendencies in judgment.
-The first way is through direct priming in which priming could be triggered by situational cues that quickly bring specific cultural schemas to mind: individualism vs collectivism, independence vs interdependence, individuation vs contextualization.
 For example, the individuals who are instructed to underlie all first person plural pronouns in the text are thus primed with the concept of collectivism and then show a statistically significant increase in the inclination to make decisions according with the values of the concept they have been primed with.
-On the other hand, the second way to insert cultural prime would be through associative or indirect priming.
-This type of priming involves cultural symbols and elements that implicitly activate related cultural schemas through association rather than explicit instruction seen in direct priming.
-For instance, Western-Chinese bicultural in Hong Kong were shown iconic images of Western and Chinese culture and results have shown they there is shifts towards more dispositional biases in attribution when seen western iconic images, while there is a shift towards more contextual biases in attribution when seen easter iconic images.
-Overall, both the direct and associative priming seems to be able to provide a "burst" of temporary accessibility to cultural schema, which influence cognitive process including making judgments by activating relevant cultural representations.
-Thus, even without conscious endorsement of a specific worldview, priming encourages cultural aligned judgments and decision making process much of the time through the automatic activation of deeply ingrained, culturally specific schemas.